ClementTsang/Barista/README.md

 # Barista

-A small tray frontend for macOS's `caffeinate`.
+A small tray frontend for macOS's `caffeinate`, a utility to keep your device awake.

 Note: currently does not replicate 100% of the features of `caffeinate`.